polavishnu4444/osdu-infrastructure/infra/templates/osdu-r3-resources/environments/image_repository/README.md

 terraform apply
 ```

-6. Optionally execute the following command to teardown your deployment and delete your resources.
+6.Optionally execute the following command to teardown your deployment and delete your resources.

 ```bash
 # Destroy resources and tear down deployment.
 Only do this if you want to destroy your deployment.